Fantasy Points Logo - Wordmark

 Los Angeles Rams

 • Kyren Williams told the Los Angeles Times that he’s feeling good about a potential contract extension as he heads into the final year of his rookie contract.
-He didn’t indicate if he would sit out voluntary OTAs in late May or mandatory minicamp in June without a new deal in place.
+He showed up to voluntary OTAs, and Sean McVay even said talks between the two sides have been “healthy,” and progress has been made.
 The Rams have more leverage to let him play out the final year of his contract by selecting Blake Corum and Jarquez Hunter in the last two drafts.
 Williams could go down as a value at his current ADP (33, RB12) if the Rams reward him with a new deal, which would be a sign that they are fully committed to him at the top of the depth chart.
-Sean McVay has a long history of featuring his backs in bell-cow roles, and Williams finished with the highest snap share (86.4%) at the position last season.
+McVay has a long history of featuring his backs in bell-cow roles, and Williams finished with the highest snap share (86.4%) at the position last season.
 If an extension isn’t reached before the season, it could be a sign that Corum and Hunter could have bigger roles than McVay’s backs have seen in the past.
-(Added May 20)
+(Update May 29)

 San Francisco 49ers